mdn/content/files/en-us/web/accessibility/aria/attributes/aria-invalid/index.md

 The `aria-invalid` attribute is used to indicate that the value entered into an input field is not in a format or a value the application will accept.
 This may include formats such as email addresses or telephone numbers. `aria-invalid` can also be used to indicate that a required field is empty.

-The `aria-invalid` attribute is not limited to elements that have an ARIA role assigned and can be used with any typical HTML form element.
+The `aria-invalid` attribute can be used with any typical HTML form element, and is not limited to elements that have an ARIA role assigned.

 The attribute should be set with JavaScript as a result of a validation process.
 If a value is determined to be invalid or out-of-range, set `aria-invalid="true"` **and** tell the user there is an error.
 For better user experience, provide suggestions for how the error can be corrected.
 Do not set `aria-invalid="true"` on empty required elements until after the user attempts to submit the form.
 They may still be working on filling it out.